openedx/edx-documentation/en_us/shared/course_features/cohorts/cohorts_manage_discussions.rst

 learners, this is the only noticeable difference between discussions in courses that include cohorts when compared to courses that do not.

+.. only:: Partners

+ You can share the examples in the :ref:`Read the Cohort Indicator in Posts` section with your learners.
+The :ref:`learners:Course Discussions Index` section in the *EdX Learner's Guide* also provides useful information to help learners make the most of their participation in course  discussions.

+.. only:: Open_edX

-You can share the examples in the :ref:`Read the Cohort Indicator in Posts` section with your learners, along with the :ref:`Discussions for Students and Staff` section of this guide.
+ You can share the examples in the :ref:`Read the Cohort Indicator in Posts` section with your learners.
+The :ref:`openlearners:Course Discussions Index` section in the *Open edX Learner's Guide* also provides useful information to help learners make the most of their participation in course  discussions.

 Course team members who have the discussion admin, discussion moderator, or community TA role see the same indicator of who can read each post.
 Unlike the